MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_tutorials/1_github_actions.md

   same machine and each step has access to the previous step's outputs.
 Each step is either a script or a call to an action.
 Steps are the most fundamental piece of a GitHub workflow.

-In the context of multiproject CI/CD we also
+In the context of multiproject CI/CD we also have:

 - Reusable workflows.
 Templated workflows.
 Acts like a job.
+Can't call other reusable workflows.
 - Composite actions.
 Bundles many actions together into a single step.
 Must be called from within another workflow's jobs.